Beat Pilot Tone (BPT): Simultaneous MR Imaging and RF Motion Sensing at Arbitrary Frequencies: Conclusion

 BPT offers a rich dataset of motion information.
 Obtaining dBCG measurements with BPT could characterize cardiac function simultaneously to the MRI exam \cite{MARCH1955,blacher1999aortic}.
+BPT has the ability to distinguish between motion types, offering the potential for improved motion correction.
+Preliminary work has demonstrated the utility of BPT for retrospective head motion correction \cite{Huttinga2023}.
 Using BPT with the MRI system has many other potential applications, including cardiac and respiratory gating \cite{Lamar2022}; motion sensing for low-field systems, in which body impedance changes are minimal \cite{Chen2023, marques2019low}; sensing motion deep in the body such as fetal motion \cite{roy2019fetal}; or using multiple transmitters to reconstruct microwave images \cite{alon2021stroke}.
-The simplicity of implementation allows for easy, widespread adoption in many MRI systems.
+For example, researchers in Shanghai Jiao Tong University have implemented BPT on a low-field $0.25$T MRI system to sense and correct for respiratory motion \cite{Chen2023}.
+The simplicity of implementation could enable widespread adoption in many MRI systems.